 36 Capricorni is a giant star in the constellation of Capricornus.

 36 Capricorni visual magnitude is 4.51.
-Because of its moderate brightness, 36 Capricorni should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, 36 Capricorni should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of 36 Capricorni

 36 Capricorni is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of 36 Capricorni are provided in the following table:

 The simplified sky map below shows the position of 36 Capricorni in the sky: